-- 1. Professionals shall devote to the Group all the professional capacity and personal effort needed to perform their duties within the Group. - 2.
-The provision of services as employees or professionals, for their own account or for the account of another, to companies or to entities other than the Group, as well as a professional engaging in or participating as an instructor in academic activities when they are related to the activities of the Group or to the duties performed by the professionals therein, must be authorised in advance and in writing by the division responsible for the human resources function of the Group company in question.
-Notwithstanding the foregoing, in cases of sporadic or occasional participation of professionals in academic or similar activities, if related to the activities of the Group or to the duties performed by the professionals therein, the prior approval of the head of the corresponding department shall be sufficient.
+- 1. Professionals shall devote to the Iberdrola Group's companies all the professional capacity and personal effort needed to perform their duties within the relevant companies of the Group. - 2.
+The provision of services as employees or professionals, for their own account or for the account of another, to companies or to entities other than companies of the Iberdrola Group, as well as a professional engaging in or participating as an instructor in academic activities when they are related to the activities of the Group's companies or to the duties performed by the professionals therein, must be authorised in advance and in writing by the division responsible for the human resources function of the Group company in question.
+Notwithstanding the foregoing, in cases of sporadic or occasional participation of professionals in academic or similar activities, if related to the activities of Iberdrola Group companies or to the duties performed by the professionals therein, the prior approval of the head of the corresponding department shall be sufficient.